rishabh-16/adaptive_reasoning/experiments/03_evaluation/README.md

-- Evaluating checkpoints on aime24
+- Evaluating checkpoints on math500
-- thinking=true
-- budget=32k